ThatsVie/atlas-lumigram/README.md

 <div align="center">

-# Lumigram - Mobile Full Stack Part 1
+# Lumigram - Mobile Full Stack
 ![A stylish and charismatic pug sitting in a trendy café, using a smartphone to interact with social media  The pug is wearing fashionable accessories l](https://github.com/user-attachments/assets/cc462df9-86ac-4e53-a321-a483cee81e0b)

 ## Project Overview

 This project is **Lumigram**, an Instagram clone built with React Native using Expo.
-Part 1 focuses on building the frontend using React Native, while Part 2 will integrate Firebase as the backend.
+Part 1 focuses on building the frontend using React Native, while Part 2 integrates Firebase as the backend.

 </div>